regan-sarwas/npmap.js/API.md

 ### <a name="switcher">L.npmap.switcherControl(config: object)</a>

-The switcher control is used and controlled internally by NPMap.js.
-It is created and added to your map when more than one layer config is present in the `baseLayers` config of your map configuration object.
-It should not be manually created.
+The switcher control is used internally by NPMap.js.
+It is automatically created and added to a map when more than one layer config object is present in a map's `baseLayers` property.
+It should never be created manually.

 **[[⬆]](#toc)**

 ### <a name="zoomdisplay">L.npmap.zoomdisplayControl(config: object)</a>

+Docs coming soon.

 **[[⬆]](#toc)**

 ## <a name="modules">Modules</a>

-Docs for `L.npmap.module` coming soon.
+Docs coming soon.

 **[[⬆]](#toc)**

 ## <a name="icons">Icons</a>

+Docs coming soon.

 **[[⬆]](#toc)**

 ### <a name="maki">L.npmap.icon.maki(config: object)</a>

+Docs coming soon.

 **[[⬆]](#toc)**

 ### <a name="npmaki">L.npmap.icon.npmaki(config: object)</a>

+Docs coming soon.

 **[[⬆]](#toc)**

 ## <a name="presets">Presets</a>

+Docs coming soon.

 **[[⬆]](#toc)**